Thermal paper: Multicolored papers

+Multicolor thermal paper first became available in 1993 with the introduction of the Fuji Thermo-Autochrome (TA) system.

+This was followed in 2007 by Polaroid's development of the Zink ("zero-ink") system.
+Both of these methods rely on multi-layer coatings with three separate colorizing layers, with different methods used for independent activation of each layer.
+The paper is used in compact photo printers.
+It has several layers: a backing layer with optional pressure sensitive adhesive, heat-sensitive layers with cyan, magenta and yellow pigments in colorless form, and overcoat.
+Zink technology allows the printing of full-color images in a single pass without requiring ink cartridges.
+The color addressing is achieved by controlling the heat pulse length and intensity.
+The color-forming layers contain colorless crystals of amorphochromic dyes.
+These dyes form microcrystals of their colorless tautomers, which convert to the colored form by melting and retain color after resolidification.
+The yellow layer is the topmost one, sensitive to short heat pulses of high temperature.
+The magenta layer is in the middle, sensitive to longer pulses of moderate temperature.
+The cyan layer is at the bottom, sensitive to long pulses of low temperature.
+The layers are separated by thin interlayers, acting as heat insulation, moderating the heat throughput.

 Health and environmental concerns

 Some thermal papers are coated with BPA, a chemical considered to be an endocrine disruptor.
 This material can contaminate recycled paper.
 BPA can transfer readily to the skin in small amounts:

 The chemical bisphenol A (BPA) is used for thermal paper coatings because of its stability and heat-resistance.
 This allows inkless printing for receipts from cash registers.
 People who often are in contact with BPA coated receipts do have a higher level of BPA in their bodies than people with average contact.
 Therefore, the New York Suffolk County signed a resolution to ban BPA in thermal receipt papers.
 Violation of this new law, the "Safer Sales Slip Act", involves a US$500 penalty.
 The law became effective beginning January 3, 2014.

-Recently, bisphenol S (BPS), an analog of BPA that has been shown to have similar in vitro estrogenic activity to BPA, has been used in thermal paper coatings.
+From about 2013 bisphenol S (BPS), an analog of BPA that has been shown to have similar in vitro estrogenic activity to BPA, has been used in thermal paper coatings.
 The recycling of thermal paper coated with BPS can introduce BPS into the cycle of paper production and cause BPS contamination of other types of paper products.

-Newer formulations can be purchased which are "phenol free" and use either urea based compounds or vitamin-c.
-The phenol free variants such as urea based can have comparable or even improved print quality, however it can cost more.
+Newer formulations are available which use either urea-based compounds or vitamin C, and are "phenol free".
+They can have comparable or even improved print quality, but cost more.